Upsilon Andromedae: Upsilon Andromedae A

+Upsilon Andromedae B

 The red dwarf companion has a spectral type M4.5V and is located at a projected separation of 750 AU from the primary star.
 The true separation between the two stars is unknown because the displacement along the line of sight between Earth and the Upsilon Andromedae stars is unknown, so this value is a minimum separation.
 Based upon its motion through space, this is a common proper motion companion to the primary.
-It was discovered in 2002 in data collected as part of the Two-Micron All Sky Survey.
+It was discovered in 2002 in data collected as part of the 2MASS.
 The star is less massive and far less luminous than the Sun, and its age seems to be consistent with that of the system.